LiliaFramework/Lilia/documentation/docs/libraries/lia.commands.md

 **Purpose**

 Splits the provided text into arguments, respecting quotes.
-Sections wrapped in either single (`'`) or double (`"`) quotes are treated as single arguments.
+Sections wrapped in single (`'`) or double (`"`) quotes are treated as single arguments.
+Unmatched quotes are included in the result.

 **Parameters**